Step 1: Get to know your Dragonflies & Damselflies

 Step 3: Survey Timing

-For the Dragonfly Monitor surveys we ask that you complete a minimum of four surveys at each site.
-Two surveys must be conducted in May or June and two more surveys must be completed between July and early September.
+For the Dragonfly Recorder surveys we ask that you complete a minimum of two surveys at each site.
+The first survey must be conducted in May or June and the second survey must be completed between July and early September.

 As with any wildlife survey, it pays to take account of any risks or hazards at you proposed survey site.
 As you will be surveying near water, you should be mindful of the risks of tripping or falling into the water.
 This survey does not require you to get your feet wet or enter the water under any circumstances.
 Only approach the waters edge if it is safe to do so, and consider wearing a life jacket or buoyancy aid if surveying near deep water.